JackDanna/FogentRoleplayTemplate/README.md

 |  11  | 2d20, 1d12 |          Mythic          |
 |  12  |    3d20    |         Artifact         |

 A Dice Pool may incur a penalty that removes dice.
-If so, first add up the Dice Pool without any of the penatlties.
+If so, first add up the Dice Pool without any of the penalties.
 Then, to remove dice, always remove the lowest-sided dice first.
 For instance, d4 dice are always removed first, then d6, and so on.

 A "Standing Dice Pool" refers to a Dice Pool that has already rolled, where it results will "stand" within the narrative until the Narrator determines otherwise.
 The rolled Dice Pool shouldn't be altered until the Narrator determines otherwise, as it will be used determine multiple narrative outcomes.
 The same rules for removing dice apply to a Standing Dice Pool, however, when deciding which dice to remove of the same type, always remove dice from left to right.
 This is to leave it up to chance if the dice removed was a win or not.
 With physical dice, you can just roughly straighten out the dice and begin removing in that order.